ViciousSquid/Dosidicus/extras/Readme.md

 Here's a guide for forkers/cloners/contributors anyway x
 ```

-Everything needed to implement STDP can be found in [STDP.zip](https://github.com/ViciousSquid/Dosidicus/blob/v2.6.1.0__b1218_LatestVersion/extras/STDP.zip) IN THIS FOLDER
+Everything needed to implement can be found in [STDP.zip](https://github.com/ViciousSquid/Dosidicus/blob/v2.6.1.0__b1218_LatestVersion/extras/STDP.zip) IN THIS FOLDER

 -----------------------------------